Skip to content

 Post-Surgery Tip #3: You do a lot more mini jobs in a day than you can possibly plan for

-A lot of people are good at planning for the big moments – having help on hand, freezing meals in advance, taking time off work and making sure pets and children will be taken care of – but it’s often the mini-movements we fail to plan for.
-You probably won’t realise how many times you get up from a chair during the day until ‘getting up’ is a mission in itself.
-You might find yourself sitting down with a cup of tea only to realise you’ve left your phone on the table or realising no one has replaced the toilet roll when you’re already on the loo.
+A lot of people are good at planning for the big moments after surgery – freezing meals in advance, taking time off work and making sure pets and children will be taken care of – but it’s often the mini-movements we fail to plan for.
+You probably won’t realise how many times you get up from your chair until ‘getting up’ suddenly feels like a mission or sit down with a cup of tea only to realise you’ve left your phone on the table.

 Post-Surgery Tip #4: Having a shower will feel like a day spa